 See the list of 14 ways various industries are using QR Codes.

-Here are 6 diverse use case for QR Codes in hotels:
+Here are some diverse use cases for QR Codes in hotels:

 The Westin Bayshore Hotel, Vancouver, Canada adds a personal touch to welcome guests.
 A plate of decorated cookies welcomes guests on entering the room.
 The plate holds a Facebook, Twitter, and a QR Code cookie.
 Scanning the QR Code on the cookie displays a personalized welcome message for the guest.